smartcontractkit/functions-hardhat-starter-kit/README.md

 }
 ```

-This library also exposes functions for encoding JavaScript values into Buffers which represent the bytes that a returned on-chain.
+This library also exposes functions for encoding JavaScript values into Uint8Arrays which represent the bytes that a returned on-chain.

-- `Functions.encodeUint256` takes a positive JavaScript integer number and returns a Buffer of 32 bytes representing a `uint256` type in Solidity.
+- `Functions.encodeUint256` takes a positive JavaScript integer number and returns a Uint8Array of 32 bytes representing a `uint256` type in Solidity.
-- `Functions.encodeInt256` takes a JavaScript integer number and returns a Buffer of 32 bytes representing a `int256` type in Solidity.
+- `Functions.encodeInt256` takes a JavaScript integer number and returns a Uint8Array of 32 bytes representing a `int256` type in Solidity.
-- `Functions.encodeString` takes a JavaScript string and returns a Buffer representing a `string` type in Solidity.
+- `Functions.encodeString` takes a JavaScript string and returns a Uint8Array representing a `string` type in Solidity.

 Remember, it is not required to use these encoding functions.
-The JavaScript code must only return a Buffer which represents the `bytes` array that is returned on-chain.
+The JavaScript code must only return a [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) which represents the `bytes` array that is returned on-chain.

 ## Modifying Contracts

 Consumer contracts which initiate a request and receive a fulfillment can be modified for specific use cases.
-The only requirements are that the contract successfully calls `sendRequest` in the `FunctionsRouter` contract via the inherited `FunctionsClient` contract, and that it correctly implements the `fulfillRequest` function which is called by `handleOracleFulfillment` in the inherited `FunctionsClient` contract. </br>
+The only requirements are that the contract successfully calls `sendRequest` in the `FunctionsRouter`,
+and that it correctly implements the `fulfillRequest` function which is called by `handleOracleFulfillment` in the inherited `FunctionsClient` contract (See _FunctionsClient.sol_ for details).</br>
-At this time, the maximum amount of gas that _handleOracleFulfillment_ can use is 300,000.
-See _FunctionsClient.sol_ for details.
+At this time, the maximum amount of gas that _handleOracleFulfillment_ can use is 300,000 (please contact Chainlink Labs if you require a higher callback gas limit).

-## Simulating Requests

-An end-to-end request initiation and fulfillment can be simulated for the default `FunctionsConsumer` contract using the `functions-simulate` command.
-This command will report the total estimated gas use.
-If the `FunctionsConsumer` contract is modified, this task must also be modified to accomodate the changes.
-See `tasks/Functions-client/simulate` for details.

-**Note:** The actual gas use on-chain can vary, so it is recommended to set a higher fulfillment gas limit when making a request to account for any differences.

 ## Managing Secrets